 Belize: Domestic Corporate Taxation

-The Income Tax (Amendment) Act, 1998 introduced a new method of corporate taxation, under which a turnover tax is levied on most types of company income at various rates, and the tax paid is credited against a conventional corporate income tax, which was previously itself the main tax.
+TThe Income Tax (Amendment) Act 1998 introduced a new method of corporate taxation, under which a turnover tax is levied on most types of company income at various rates, and the tax paid is credited against a conventional corporate income tax, which was previously itself the main tax.

-A 15% Value Added Tax, or VAT, which provided the Government with some 30% of its tax revenue, was abolished in 1999 in favour of a 'sales' tax,' which in turn was replaced with a 10% Goods and Services Tax (GST) in July 2006, subsequently increased to 12.5% in April 2010.
+A 15% value added tax (VAT), which provided the Government with some 30% of its tax revenue, was abolished in 1999 in favour of a 'sales tax'.
+This was in turn replaced by a 10% goods and services tax (GST) in July 2006, subsequently increased to 12.5% in April 2010.

-In December 2008, the House of Representatives in Belize approved a number of amendments to the Income and Business Tax Amendment Bill, which affects the way in which the country's real estate, banking, and telecommunications sectors are taxed.
-Government sources at the time said the amended bill would:
+In December 2008, the Belizean House of Representatives approved a number of amendments to the Income and Business Tax Amendment Bill, which affects the way in which the country's immoveable property, banking and telecommunications sectors are taxed.
+As a result, the following now applies:

-- Retain the rate of business tax for all non-commission earning categories of the real estate industry at 15%;
+- The rate of business tax for all non-commission earning categories of the real estate industry is 15%

-- Fix the 'real' business tax rate for commission earning real estate businesses, including real estate developers, condominium owners, long time lease timeshare operators and share transfer sales at 1.75% (the government had initially proposed to set this tax at 2.5%);
+- The 'real' business tax rate for commission earning real estate businesses, including real estate developers, condominium owners, long time lease timeshare operators and share transfer sales is fixed at 1.75% (the government had initially proposed to set this tax at 2.5%)

-- Increase the tax for public investment companies in the banking sector to 12% from 8%; and
+- The tax for public investment companies in the banking sector is at 12%

-- Raise the rate of business tax on companies in the telecommunications sector to 24.5% from 19%.
+- The rate of business tax on companies in the telecommunications sector is at 24.5%.